Therapeutic Goods Advertising Requirements Guidelines for ISPs

 Answer: YES.
 You can state what the product is used for, provided you are not claiming to have used the product yourself, the purpose of the product you describe is consistent with the indications or intended purpose of the product set out by your direct selling organisation.
 You will still need to comply with all other applicable provisions of the Code including the weight loss provision which require you to convey the need for a healthy diet and exercise.

 Answer: YES.
 If the advertising in which you make such a claim does not state or imply that you have used the good, it would not be considered a testimonial.
 Therefore, you could use such a claim to advertise the therapeutic goods you sell, provided it is consistent with the indications or intended purpose on the label of the good, the ARTG entry for the good, any instructions for use from the manufacturer for the good, and the advertising complies with all relevant Code requirements.
-Please note it is unclear whether this toothpaste product is actually a therapeutic good.
-If it isn’t, you can say you use it.
+Note that toothpaste maybe a cosmetic product and in that case, you can say that you use it.
+However, you would need to be careful with the claims made as and in thatcase, you can say that you use it.
 However, you would need to be careful with the claims made as therapeutic claims can make a cosmetic product into a therapeutic good.
-You should check with your direct selling organisation whether this good is actually listed as a therapeutic good.

 Question: As a direct seller, am I able to describe how I have used the products to help myself get well?
 For example: “Yesterday I was down for the count in a big way with some wicked food poisoning.
 Used digesta and peppermint on my tummy for support and relief while diffusing lavender and lemon fresh, for calm and uplifting vibes.
 Happy to be on the other side of it today and happy for oils that come in clutch for all kinds of things!!
 Also, super grateful for a husband who took care of not just me but the baby and the dishes and the laundry while I was laid up with the plague.”